top of page

 Full Plans Building Regulations Application approved.

-Following an initial planning approval for a rasing of the ridge height and the conversion of the enlarged loft space to include two new bedrooms and a bathroom En-Plan: Planning & Architetcure were instructed to provide detailed building plans for a Building Regulations Application.
-These were duly completed and submitted to MFA Building Control Inspectors in Derby who duly approved the plans. the project is set to start in Spring of 2019.
-Watch this space for updates and further information as the project progresses.
+Following an initial planning application for a new residential unit in residential curtilage in Madeley, En-Plan: Planning & Architetcure were instructed to provide detailed building plans for a Building Regulations Application.
+These were duly completed and submitted to Telfrod & Wrekin Building Control who duly approved the plans.
+The project has now been compleetd and the detailed plans allowed for teh speedy deliovery of the project.

 1. Medieval Origins: Madley has a history dating back to medieval times, and remnants of this period can still be seen in its architecture and layout.
 The village might have evolved around a church or manor house, common features of medieval settlements.